csesoc/constitution/CONSTITUTION.rst

     Verbatim from CSESoc Constitution section 8.
     The Model Constitutions' wording has been ignored since it's not applicable here.
+    *NOTE*: We change the constitution to allow accepting a nomination at the AGM.

 #.
 Nominations for the Executive positions shall open during Arc-affiliated club's AGM period, or the week leading up to it.
+The Executive may choose when these nominations open, subject to the requirements of this section.

    #.
 In the event of a vacant Executive position, nominations must be opened within ten (10) business days of the position becoming vacant.

 #.
-Nominations must remain open until the later of:
+Nominations must remain open until at least the later of:

    #. one calendar week after nominations open; or
    #. there are at least two (2) nominees for Co-presidents and one (1) nominee for each other position excluding the Grievance Officer, and at least five (5) unique nominees for the positions in total.